erikjanwestendorp/UmbracoDocs/10/umbraco-cms/reference/routing/request-pipeline/outbound-pipeline.md

 ### DefaultUrlProvider

-Umbraco ships with a `DefaultUrlProvider`, which provides the implementation for the out of the box mapping of the structure of the content tree to the url.
+Umbraco ships with a `DefaultUrlProvider`, which provides the implementation for the out of the box mapping of the structure of the content tree to the URL.

 ```csharp
 // This one is initialized by default